BGCG/project3/README.md

 Blood stored at 6<sup>o</sup>C is consider optimal for 14 days, after which a process called hemolysis generally occurs where blood cells start bursting, making the donation not recommeded for use.
 One study has indicated that usage of expired blood can result in increased risk of death (Wang et al., 2014).

-BloodTracker is a blood management system which is intended for use in a healthcare system where doctor and nurses can easliy check how many units of blood they have left and which are expiring and need to be discarded.
+BloodTracker is a blood management system which is intended for use in a healthcare system where doctor and nurses can easliy check how many units of blood they have left, as well as which are expiring and need to be discarded.

 ### Current user goals

 * To check the number of blood donations of a particular blood type is left
-* To be easily informed which are expired for discarding
+* To be easily informed which blood stocks are expired for discarding
-* To use as a tool to alert donor cohorts to replenish stocks on the basis they are easily told clearly when a blood type is running out
 * To prevent the accidental usage of expired blood

 ### Repeated user gaols

 * Due to the nature of this app, users will repeat usage of the tool in a manner the same as current user goals would.

 ### Communication